Ducklo, Queensland: Geography

 The Moonie Highway also passes from the north-east (Nandi) to the south-west of the locality (Kumbarilla) but to the south of the railway line.

+The land use is a mix of crop growing (mostly towards the north-east of the locality) and grazing on native vegetation (mostly towards the south-west of the locality).

 History

 The name Ducklo may refer to low-flying ducks along the Clay Hole Gully.

 The Ducklo railway siding was a mail receiving office from 1913.
 It subsequently became a post office.
 It closed in 1970.

 Ducklo State School opened on 25 January 1915.
 It closed in 1963.

+Kupunn State School opened on 6 August 1913 and closed on 31 December 1963 due to low student numbers.
+It was on a 5 acre site at 408 Kupunn Road (27.22292°S 151.11776°E).